cyjico/skin-pack-creator/README.md

 # skin-pack-creator
-Webpage for creating a Minecraft Skin pack (project is not affiliated with Mojang).
+Client-side webpage for creating a Minecraft Skin Pack.

+Project is not affiliated with Mojang.